adjuststack

 Summary

-is a specialization of the opt_send_without_block
+opt_succ is a specialization of the opt_send_without_block instruction

-when the method being called is succ
+when the method being called is succ.
+Fast paths exist within CRuby when

 the receiver is either a String or a Fixnum.